Using AI for legal questions?

 Court-ready audit trail

-If privilege is ever challenged, the vault produces a complete record: who asked what, when, which attorney directed it, and the security controls in place.
+If privilege is ever challenged, the vault produces a complete record of who asked what, when, and which attorney directed it.

-All models are accessed through secure enterprise APIs — never public consumer apps.
+All models accessed through secure enterprise APIs — never public consumer apps.

 Simple plans.
 Real protection.